 - Spring Semester: September 1st

 A major source of Financial Aid is through Research Assistantships.
 These are competitive positions that are funded by research based grants and contracts.
 A limited number of Teaching Assistantships is also available.
-Send your resume to the Mechanical Engineering Department to be contacted about open opportunities.
+Send your resume to the Aerospace and Mechanical Engineering Department to be contacted about open opportunities.
 Additional financial support opportunities include:

 - Scholarships, training stipends, and fellowships